 As a customer of The Perfume Shop, you can benefit from our extensive fragrance expertise in store.
 Sally Little, our head of Learning and Development explains exactly what happens behind the scenes to ensure our people are trained to the highest level in the perfume industry making us able to give you the best advice.

 At The Perfume Shop we take our expertise very seriously.
-The learning starts on day one when all of our team members are automatically enrolled as students of The Perfume School.
-The Perfume School starts with 2 levels – Foundation and Diploma, during which all staff get the chance to learn about all aspects of the world of perfume and how to recommend the perfect fragrance.
+The learning starts on day one with our Perfume People learning about all aspects of the world of perfume and how to recommend the perfect scent.

 Our Fragrance Expert

 Michael Edwards is the international expert and ambassador of fragrance classification and a true fountain of all perfume knowledge, working exclusively with TPS in the UK for 15 years.